NCraftIngEnetTM/MT-MultiStart/README.md

 ## Add signature to list

-Signatures are recorded in the [signatures.list](./signatures.list) and [signatures64.list](./signatures64.list) files.
-One line corresponds to one record.
-Lines are written in the order of increasing the version number of the game client and the **exe**-file version number of the game.
-The following is the decryption of the fields:

 Field         | Format   | Description
 --------------|----------|-----------------------------------------------------------
 ClientVersion | N.N.N... | Game client version number from the **"version.xml"** file